FlagBrew/PKSM/README.md

 You need internet access to download the additional assets.
 If you can't still download them through the application, put them manually in the SD card, extracting the external [additionalassets](https://github.com/dsoldier/PKResources/releases/download/final/additionalassets.zip) folder in your SD card, located at `/3ds/PKSM/`.
 The final result should be a folder filled with assets, located at `/3ds/PKSM/additionalassets/`.

-### DS cartridges
+### DS cartridges (*hax)

-To let PKSM load your DS save correctly:

-* If using rosalina, you need to inject the homebrew launcher in a title that has DS saves access.
-* If using *hax, you need to select a target title that has DS save access when selecting PKSM from the homebrew launcher.
+To let PKSM load your DS save correctly, you need to select a target title that has DS save access when selecting PKSM from the homebrew launcher.

 A title satisfying those specifics is, for example, Pokétransporter.